Olivera2708/Bocce-Ball-2D-Physics/README.md

 ## Movement Mechanics

 ### Linear Movement
-Linear kinematics, utilizing the RK4 method, control the balls' movement along the track.
+Linear kinematics, utilizing the RK4 method, control the balls movement along the track.

 - Initial values of current position and velocity along the x and y axes are passed.
 - The return value includes the position and velocity of the ball in the next iteration.